ElasticSearch

 An

-field stores a single numeric doc value for each metric sub-field.
-Array values are not supported.min
+aggregate_metric_doublefield stores a single numeric doc value for each metric sub-field.
+Array values are not supported.min,max, andsumvalues aredoublenumbers.value_countis a positivelongnumber.

 Alias